Property Division in California Divorce

-Like most western states, Washington is a community property state.
+Like most western states, California is a community property state.
 Early on, western states adopted community property regimes in order to entice women to move out west.
 The idea was that if women were granted actual property rights, then they would hazard the journey to the frontier.
 It worked.
-This property rights regime still governs marital property rights division in Washington to this day.
+This property rights regime still governs marital property rights division in California to this day.

 How is Property Divided in a Community Property State?

-The First Step in Property Division is to Identify all Assets as “Community” or “Separate”
+Property Division in California: The First Step is to Identify all Assets as Either “Community” or “Separate”

 For most people, identifying property simply entails sitting down and writing a list of the separate and community property that they and their spouse own.
-Because people usually have a lot of personal possessions of minimal value, it’s best to limit the list to items with at least a nominal minimum value.
-Limiting the list to items worth at least $1,000 usually keeps the list more manageable.
+Because people usually have many personal possessions of minimal value, it’s best to limit the list to items with at least a nominal minimum value.
+Limiting the list to items worth at least $5,000 usually keeps the list more manageable.

 It is important to remember that “property” also includes contractual rights.
 This includes, for instance, life insurance contracts.
 There are also a host of employment-related assets that should be included in the identification of property where appropriate: retirement benefits, deferred compensation plans, severance pay, or unemployment benefits.

-In addition, certain forms of income are deemed property in Washington State.
-Unvested stock (or other derivative securities) paid as part of a compensation plan is considered property in Washington State.
-A licensed professional’s income (doctor, lawyer, CPA, etc.) will often be deemed to be, in part, “professional goodwill” and should be identified as community property and divided in the divorce.
+In addition, certain forms of income are deemed property in California.
+Unvested stock (or other derivative securities) paid as part of a compensation plan is considered property in California.
+A licensed professional’s income (doctor, lawyer, CPA, etc.) will often be deemed to be, in part, “professional goodwill” and should be identified as property and divided in the divorce.

-Having an experienced family law attorney ensures that all property is properly identified for property division in a divorce.
+Having an experienced Los Angeles family law attorney ensures that all property is properly identified for property division in a California divorce.

 For many assets, like checking accounts or retirement accounts, the value is determined simply by looking at the balance on a statement.